(a.k.a. Offshore Tax Havens and Offshore Jurisdictions)

 One tax haven country cannot do it all, however!

 Panama offers the best all-around option of any jurisdiction, for reasons of cost effectiveness, privacy and flexibility.
-It is closely followed by Belize.
+After Panama, other jurisdictions we highly recommend are:

 Other popular offshore jurisdictions such as the Cayman Islands, Anguilla and the Channel Isles are beginning to see the troubles associated with their lack of true independence and association with the EU by proxy of the UK.
 These and others have succumbed to pressure from the EU, UK and USA in recent years.